openforcefield/openff-forcefields/README.md

 - `v1.3.1 Parsley`: This release is identical to `v1.3.1-alpha.1 Parsley`.

 - `v2.0.0-rc.1 Sage`: This major release candidate contains both refit valence and vdW terms.
 Full details are available at https://github.com/openforcefield/openff-sage/releases/tag/2.0.0-rc.1

+- `v2.0.0-rc.1 Sage`: This major release candidate is identical to `v2.0.0-rc.1 Sage` except that the `angle` value for `a16` has been changed to `180.0 * degree`, as the previous value of `183... * degree` causes geometry optimizers to fail to converge.

 ## Contributors